-20 Essential Oil Uses for Body, Skin, Hair, Nails, and More
+20 Essential Oils Uses for Your Body Including Your Skin, Hair, Nails, and Teeth

 Essential oils have been used for thousands of years for many different medical purposes.
 In recent years the popularity of essential oils has been on the rise and many people are discovering the amazing uses of them.
 Many people swear by them and say that essential oils have changed their lives.

 Not only do essential oils have a vast number of medical benefits, but they are also great for making your own natural personal care and beauty products.
 Here are 20 essential oil uses for your body, skin, hair, nails, and more.

 Remember you should never apply essential oils directly to your skin (with a few exceptions).
 Dilute your oil in a carrier oil like coconut oil, almond oil, grapeseed oil, or jojoba oil.
 Always read and follow the directions on the back of the bottle before use.

 Essential oils are great for aromatherapy but they are also a powerful remedy for aches and pains.
 The best essential oils for pain are lavender, peppermint, rosemary, thyme, chamomile, eucalyptus, marjoram, clary sage, and myrrh.
 Essential oils like frankincense, lavender, wild orange, ylang-ylang, spearmint, lime, bergamot, vetiver, and rose are very effective in treating stress and anxiety which would be beneficial in a massage oil.
 Blend some of these essential oils with a carrier oil or an unscented lotion to make your own natural massage oil.